dev-cycles/contextive/src/intellij/contextive/README.md

 Create a folder in your project root called `.contextive`.
 Create a file in that folder called `definitions.yml`.

-Start defining your definitions following the schema specified in our [usage guide](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/).
-You might like to start by copying our [default definitions](https://github.com/dev-cycles/contextive/blob/v1.12.1/src/language-server/Contextive.LanguageServer.Tests/DefinitionsInitializationTests.Default%20Definitions.verified.txt) file that defines the terms used in the definitions file itself.
+Start defining your terms following the schema specified in our [usage guide](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/).
+You might like to start by copying our [default glossary](https://github.com/dev-cycles/contextive/blob/v1.12.1/src/language-server/Contextive.LanguageServer.Tests/GlossaryFileInitializationTests.Default%20Glossary%20File.verified.txt) file that defines the terms used in the glossary file itself.

 ## Supported IDEs